aabccd021/tiny-cookie-session/README.md

 This will limit the window of opportunity for the attacker, but it will also inconvenience users by requiring them to log in more frequently.

-A stricter way is to implement "Don't remember me" functionality, which deletes the cookie when the browser is closed.
+A stricter approach is to implement a "Don't remember me" option, which deletes the cookie when the browser is closed.
-This can be done easily by removing the `Expires` and `Max-Age` attributes from the session cookie.
+This can be done by removing the `Expires` and `Max-Age` attributes from the session cookie.
-In this case, the only way for the attacker to do harm is to steal "the last cookie used before closing the browser".
+In this case, the only way for the attacker to do harm is to steal the last cookie used before closing the browser.

 #### If the attacker forcefully logs out the user

-To mitigate the risk of forced logout, we can implement "Log out other devices" functionality.
+To mitigate the risk of forced logout, you can implement a "Log out other devices" feature.
-This way when the user logs in again (after being logged out by the attacker), they can log out all other devices, including the attacker.
+This way, when the user logs in again (after being logged out by the attacker), they can log out all other devices, including the attacker.

-We can make it even safer by only allowing the user to have one active session at a time, so that logging in again will automatically log out all other devices, including the attacker.
+You can make it even safer by only allowing the user to have one active session at a time, so that logging in again will automatically log out all other devices, including the attacker.
 This requires no human interaction (choosing devices to log out), making it safer than the previous approach.

-Although, none of these approaches prevents the attacker from using the session until the user logs in again.
+However, none of these approaches prevents the attacker from using the session until the user logs in again.

 ### Persistent cookie theft